 Melt the coconut oil.
 Measure the dry ingredients (cacao, almonds, cinnamon and baking powder) into a bowl and stir to combine.

 Place the date mixture into a food processor and blend until well combined and smooth.
-Add the melted coconut oil, vanilla, salt and eggs and pulse to combine.
+Add the melted coconut oil, rice syrup, vanilla, salt and eggs and pulse to combine.
 Add the dry ingredients and pulse until just combined.

 Remove from the oven and place on a wire rack to cool before removing from the tin and cutting into squares.
 Store the brownie in an airtight container in the fridge for up to a week, or in the freezer for up to 2 months.